Millions flee Kyiv as humanitarian crisis worsen across Ukraine

 “They want to absolutely delete our city, delete our people.
 They want to stop any evacuation.”

 In the political fallout from the strike on the hospital, Russia’s Defence Ministry denied having bombed the hospital, accusing Ukraine of a “staged provocation”.
-Foreign minister Sergei Lavrov called the outcry over the attack, which at left three dead, “pathetic”.
+The foreign minister, Sergei Lavrov, called the outcry over the attack, which at left three dead, “pathetic”.

 Mr Lavrov was speaking after meeting Ukraine’s Dmytro Kuleba in Turkey, in the highest-level talks since the invasion began.
-However the talks failed to bring any respite.
+However, the talks failed to bring any respite.

 Mr Kuleba said afterwards that Mr Lavrov had refused to promise to hold fire to allow for the distribution of aid and for the evacuation along humanitarian corridors of hundreds of thousands of civilians trapped in Mariupol and elsewhere.

-Russian president Vladimir Putin, facing global condemnation for the assault and increasingly isolated, said his country would emerge stronger after overcoming the difficulties caused by economic sanctions.
+Russian president, Vladimir Putin, facing global condemnation for the assault and increasingly isolated, said his country would emerge stronger after overcoming the difficulties caused by economic sanctions.

 He told a government meeting there had been no alternative to what Russia calls its special military operation in Ukraine.